wheredoesyourmindgo/nushu-vscode-theme/README.md

 }
 ```

-_Note, Nüshu Classic italicizes certain tokens by default.
+_Note, Nushu Classic italicizes certain tokens by default.
 You can opt-out of that if you wish with a similar approach to setting "editor.tokenColorCustomizations" as shown above._

 ### Preferred Themes